grafana/grafana/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

 If your data source uses the same OAuth provider as Grafana itself, for example using [Generic OAuth Authentication]({{< relref "../../setup-grafana/configure-security/configure-authentication/generic-oauth/" >}}), then your data source plugin can reuse the access token for the logged-in Grafana user.

 To allow Grafana to pass the access token to the plugin, update the data source configuration and set the `jsonData.oauthPassThru` property to `true`.
-The [DataSourceHttpSettings](https://developers.grafana.com/ui/latest/index.html?path=/story/data-source-datasourcehttpsettings--basic) provides a toggle, the **Forward OAuth Identity** option, for this.
+The [DataSourceHttpSettings](https://developers.grafana.com/ui/latest/index.html?path=/story/data-source-datasourcehttpsettings--basic) settings provide a toggle, the **Forward OAuth Identity** option, for this.
 You can also build an appropriate toggle to set `jsonData.oauthPassThru` in your data source configuration page UI.

 When configured, Grafana can forward authorization HTTP headers such as `Authorization` or `X-ID-Token` to a backend data source.
 This information is available across the `QueryData`, `CallResource` and `CheckHealth` requests.